mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 To identify this, it's essential to know that the http POST method is most commonly used for web login attempts as web forms encapsulate credentials within the http request body rather than the URL and users have to submit credentials via web forms.

-Login forms use POST specifically because we do not want credentials appearing in the URL, browser history, or server logs to hide the credentials from others as a confidential policy
+Login forms use POST specifically because credentials are not wanted appearing in the URL, browser history, or server logs to hide the credentials from others as a confidential policy

 To confirm this, the http methods were listed.